Inner Child and Attachment Therapy in Los Altos, California

 We all carry our past into the present

-Attachment and Inner Child
+The Foundations of Attachment and Inner Child Work

 A young boy with light brown hair wearing a blue sweater with colorful patterns is holding a yellow leaf in front of his face in a forest with fallen leaves and trees.

-Attachment and Inner Child Work FAQs.
+Therapy for Inner Child Work and Attachment therapy FAQs.

 • The inner child is a way of describing the younger parts of yourself that still live inside — the feelings, needs, and longings you had growing up that may not have been fully met.
 In therapy, we explore those tender places not to dwell on the past, but to understand how they shape the way you feel and relate today.